simnibs/simnibs/docs/tutorial/tms_flex_opt.rst

 Example 2: Optimizing the position and shape of a flexible coil
 ---------------------------------------------------------------
-The following example optimizes the postion of a Brainsway H1 coil so that its center (as defined by the company) is as close as possible to a scalp position above the left DLPFC.
-In this case, the target coil position is *not* orthogonal to the local skin orientation underneath the coil center (i.e. the coil position cannot be defined by a target position and a second position indicating the y-direction).
-Therefore, the coil position has been here defined as 4x4 matrix in MNI space.
+The following example optimizes the postion of a Brainsway H1 coil so that it fits smoothly on the head.
+The starting position of the coil center (as defined by the company) is a scalp position above the left DLPFC.
+In this specific case, the starting coil position is *not* orthogonal to the local skin orientation underneath the coil center, but is tilted.
+Thus, the coil position cannot be defined by a center position and a second position indicating the y-direction.
+Therefore, the coil position has been defined as 4x4 matrix in MNI space.
+In addition, the translation and rotation ranges that control the extent of position changes to "sensible" ranges for this situation, instead of using the predefined standard ranges.
+This is recommended for flexible large coils to ensure good results.

 * *Python*